 “Check out the front page -- that was Henry’s old P.O.
 Box,” the man continued, calling him Henry as if they were old pals and Hank gave the book to him himself.

 “Ten?
-Huh... “ I trailed off, and then with a laissez faire demeanor that can only be created with the perfect measures of Corona, weed, and the lack of a good night’s sleep, said.
-“It’s too bad it’s not on his own imprint.”
+Huh... “ I trailed off, and then with a laissez faire demeanor, I said, “It’s too bad it’s not on his own imprint.”

 I knew the book predated the existence of Rollins’ own publishing company, and I also knew these two frauds didn’t know their business.
 When I found a ticket stub from Fender’s Ballroom in Long Beach under lock and key on another one of their display tables, I knew these two 50-somethings were fakes.
 They may have hovered around the local music scene, but they never were never part of it.